MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/Invoke-MgExtractGroupSiteInformationProtectionPolicyLabel.md

 ### -ContentInfo
 contentInfo
-To construct, please use Get-Help -Online and see NOTES section for CONTENTINFO properties and create a hash table.
+To construct, see NOTES section for CONTENTINFO properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphContentInfo